Laurel and Hardy: Feature films

 Just as Laurel and Hardy's teaming was accidental, so was their entry into the field of feature films.
 In the words of biographer John McCabe, "Roach planned to use the MGM set [built for The Big House] for a simple prison-break two-reeler but MGM suddenly added a proviso: Laurel and Hardy would have to do a picture for them in exchange.
 Roach would not agree so he built his own prison set, a very expensive item for a two-reeler.
 So expensive was it indeed that he added four more reels to bring it into the feature category and, it was hoped, the bigger market."
 The experiment was successful, and the team continued to make features along with their established short subjects until 1935, when they converted to features exclusively.

 Sons of the Desert (1933) is often cited as Laurel and Hardy's best feature-length film.
-The situation-comedy script by actor-playwright Frank Craven and screenwriter Byron Morgan is stronger than usual for a Laurel & Hardy comedy.
+The situation-comedy script by actor-playwright Frank Craven and screenwriter Byron Morgan is stronger than usual for a Laurel & Hardy comedy, and versatile director William A. Seiter, who had made light comedies with Reginald Denny as well as outlandish ones with Wheeler and Woolsey, handled the film with a more controlled sense of pace and style than other directors of the team's features.
 Stan and Ollie are henpecked husbands who want to attend a convention held by the Sons of the Desert fraternal lodge.
 They tell their wives that Ollie requires an ocean voyage to Honolulu for his health, and they sneak off to the convention.
 They are unaware that the Honolulu-bound ship they were supposedly aboard is sinking, and the wives confront their errant husbands when they get home.

 Babes in Toyland (1934) remains a perennial on American television during the Christmas season.
 When interviewed, Hal Roach spoke scathingly about the film and Laurel's behavior.
 Roach himself had written a treatment detailing the characters and storyline, only to find that Laurel considered Roach's effort totally unsuitable.
 Roach, affronted, tried to argue in favor of his treatment, but Laurel was adamant.
 Roach angrily gave up and allowed Laurel to make the film his way.
-The rift damaged Roach-Laurel relations to the point that Roach said that after Toyland, he didn't want to produce for Laurel and Hardy.
+The rift damaged Roach-Laurel relations to the point that Roach said that after Toyland, he did not want to produce for Laurel and Hardy.
 Although their association continued for another six years, Roach no longer took an active hand in Laurel and Hardy films.